 It was necessary that the man who died for us was also God.

 Finally, note that God took to himself “a body capable of death.”
 Human nature is comprised of body and soul.
-As the Chalcedonian Creed says, Jesus is “truly man, of a reasonable soul and body.”
+As the Chalcedonian Definition says, Jesus is “truly man, of a reasonable soul and body.”
 When Jesus said, “Father, into your hands I commit my spirit!”
 (Lk.
 23:46), it was his human soul or spirit which was dying, and his human body which was then buried.
 As the Apostles’ Creed says, “He died and was buried.
 He descended to the dead”—his death involves the burial of his body and the descent of his human soul.
 Yet because Christ’s human nature was united to the divine nature, death could not hold him.
 On the third day, he rose again for us and for our salvation, “so corruption might henceforth cease from all by the grace of the resurrection.”

 Conclusion: Amazing Love!